-The 260 Mariner 9 occultation experiments also failed to see either the highest or the lowest places on Mars (see

-Figure 24 which includes the Tharsis area).
+The 260 Mariner 9 occultation experiments also failed to see either the highest or the lowest places on Mars (see Figure 24 which includes the Tharsis area).
 Most of the entry and exit occultation points for Mariner 9 are shown on Figure 24.

-With respect to Olympus Mons, a literature search shows a remarkable variation of elevations cited with 27 km often at the upper range (Zubrin, 2008).59

-We asked Dr. Shane Byrne at LPL about it.
-He stated, "The older (higher) elevation number is based on much less reliable stereo topography data and should be discarded" (personal communication, September 2, 2010).
-He later referred me to an article by David E. Smith et al. (2001).
-Those Figures are now adapted as standard for this report.
+With respect to Olympus Mons, a literature search shows a remarkable variation of elevations cited with 27 km often at the upper range (Zubrin, 2008).59 an article by David E. Smith et al. (2001).60 Those Figures are now adapted as standard for this report.
 For Olympus Mons, this means that its height above areoid is 21.2874 km, although in rising from a basal point 378 m below areoid, its total relief is 21.6654 km.